ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         *   The operation state is not valid: it must be inactive.
         *   The library requires initializing by a call to `psa_crypto_init()`.

-    The sequence of operations to verify a message signature using a multi-part sign operation is as follows:
+    The sequence of operations to verify a message signature using a multi-part verify operation is as follows:

     1. Allocate a verify operation object which will be passed to all the functions listed here.
     #.
 Initialize the operation object with one of the methods described in the documentation for `psa_verify_operation_t`, for example `PSA_VERIFY_OPERATION_INIT`.